andrewbespaly/BowlingScore/README.md

  Open command prompt in folder location
  Run python main.py
+ May need to pip install tabulate and keyboard

  0-9 to enter number of pins hit at each shot
  '/' for a spare